 Through Antony’s chairmanship of the ESCA Renewables and Power Cable Sub-Group, they have composed various industry guidelines including: Proximity, Subsea Power Cable Installation and Repair.
 Antony is also a member of CIGRE and is currently sitting on the CIGRE working group defining 66kV testing guidelines.

-Steve has over 30 years in the submarine and telecommunication industries; firstly at Cable and Wireless (Marine) then Level 3 Communications and most recently at Global Marine Systems Ltd as the Maintenance Account Director.
-Steve has also being actively involved with cable projection for over 13 years and is presently on the executive committee of both the ICPC, ESCA and is the GMSL representative for NASCA.
-Having worked for both suppliers and maintenance authorities and experienced both marine and terrestrial working environments Steve has a good practical grasp of the submarine cable industry and its many internal and external environmental challenges in particular the growing interaction between regulators, renewables and submarine cables.”
+Steve has over 38 years in the submarine and telecommunication industries; firstly at Cable and Wireless (Marine) then Lumen and most recently at Global Marine Systems Ltd as the Maintenance Account Director.
+Steve has also been actively involved with cable protection for over 23 years and is presently on the Executive Committee of both the ICPC, ESCA and is the GMSL representative for NASCA.
+Having worked for both suppliers and maintenance authorities and experienced both marine and terrestrial working environments Steve has a good practical grasp of the submarine cable industry and its many internal and external environmental challenges in particular the growing interaction between regulators, renewables and submarine cables.

-Clive has worked in the submarine cable industry for 38 years and is currently the Company Director and Secretary of ESCA as well as the Secretary of the Atlantic Cable Maintenance Agreement (ACMA) Clive has worked most of his career in BT within the subsea operations and maintenance team, dealing with subsea cable maintenance agreement, operational and related financial aspects.
+Clive has worked in the submarine cable industry for over 40 years and is currently the Company Director and Secretary of ESCA as well as the Secretary of the Atlantic Cable Maintenance Agreement (ACMA).
+He also works from a financial analysis perspective on the SAT-3/WASC/SAFE and EASSy cable systems and is the Website Administrator for the North America Zone Agreement (NAZ).
+Clive previously worked for BT for over 30 years within the subsea operations and maintenance team, dealing with subsea cable maintenance agreement, operational and related financial aspects.
 In 2011 he set up his own independent business working within the subsea industry from both a UK and international perspective.

-Neil has been a partner at K&L Gates since 2003 and practices competition, commercial and EU regulatory law.
-He has been the legal adviser to ESCA, (previously Subsea Cables UK) since its creation (he wrote the constitutional documents of the company) and prior to that was the legal adviser when it was known as the UK Cable Protection Committee.
-He wrote the competition law guidelines that are found on the company’s website and attends each plenary meeting to update members on competition law developments.
-Having been involved in the subsea cables industry for around ten years he understands the legal and commercial issues affecting members.
+Neil is a partner at CMS in London where he practises competition, commercial and regulatory law.
+He is a member of the CMS subsea cables practice group.
+He is the legal adviser to ESCA (and was the adviser to its predecessors, Subsea Cables UK and UK CPC).
+Neil prepared the constitutional documents of ESCA and also wrote and maintains the competition law guidelines that are found on the ESCA website.
+Neil attends each plenary meeting to update members on legal developments and also to ensure the plenaries are conducted in full compliance with the competition law guidelines.
+Having been involved in the subsea cables industry for nearly twenty years he understands the legal and commercial issues affecting members’ businesses.

 Aaron Mair is a director and consultant at Port Hill Marine Limited.
 He has over 43 years’ experience in the marine industry including 28 years in the fishing industry where he was Captain and Owner of his own vessels.
 He also spent a number of years in the Merchant Navy as a chief officer and worked in the Offshore Oil and Gas industry.
 He came ashore in 2002 and worked for the UK government Marine Management Organisation, where he was a Marine Officer and Marine Licensing and Biological coordinator for the North of England.